GabrielArdy/backend-plant-disease-detector/README.md

 # Plant Disease API Backend

-This is a Flask-based backend for the Plant Disease Detection application with MongoDB integration for user authentication and profile management.
+This is a Flask-based backend for the Plant Disease Detection application with MongoDB integration for user authentication, profile management, and GridFS-based image storage.

 ## Project Structure